-At its most basic, streaming is just the delivery of data over either a wired or wireless connection, but what makes it tricky is that once sent, this data must turn up at its destination in sequence and that sequence must be unbroken.
+Streaming is the delivery of data over either a wired or wireless connection.
+But what makes it tricky is that once sent, this data must turn up at its destination in sequence and that sequence must be unbroken.
 After all, nobody wants to watch a video or listen to a music track that skips back and forth or constantly pauses.

 What technologies are available for audio streaming at home?